• Skip to primary navigation

 April 7, 2018 at 12:32 pm

 All of the plant-based advocates I follow do not recommend using salt.
 That said, I know it can be difficult at first so I recommend cutting back.
 You’ll find your taste buds changing over time.
 Since you’ll be eating more whole foods and less processed and packed items on a plant-based diet, that should help because that’s where we get a lot of salt in our diets.
 Here’s a great article that may help you from plantplate.com that gives you ideas on how to replace the salt so you can reduce your chances of disease.
-Good luck on starting a plant-based diet.
-You’ve made a great choice! ????????
+Good luck with starting a plant-based diet.
+You’ve made a great choice!

 Reply